20 Minute Fudgy Chocolate Brownie Cookies

 These Chocolate Brownie Cookies are SO super fudgy!
-With almost 200, 5 star reviews, I know you will absolutely love this cross between a cookie and a brownie!
+With almost two hundred 5 star reviews, I know you will absolutely love this cross between a cookie and a brownie!
 These cookies are chocolatey, chewy, require no chill time, and only take 20 minutes to make from start to finish!
 Plus they have that beautiful shiny top you will love too!

 What’s my favorite thing about these cookies?
 It’s not just that they are super fudgy, chewy, and chocolatey or that they have a crackly top.
 It’s that they have absolutely no chill time!!